daniellenguyen/composer/README.txt

 Questions for TA:
-Should we change the type T in the CompositionBuilder interface to type NoteList?
+1. Should we change the type T in the CompositionBuilder interface to type NoteList?
+2. If there are no notes in the list of notes, what should the console view return?
+    Currently it throws an exception.